 - a.
 When a vehicular use area is located adjacent to a street right-of-way, street frontage buffers must be provided in accordance with the regulations of this subsection to physically and visually buffer the vehicular use area from the right-of-way. - b.
 Street frontage buffers are required only when the vehicular use area is located within 100 feet of the right-of-way and there are no intervening buildings between the vehicular use area and the right-of-way. - c.
-Except as expressly stated for vehicular use areas in the CBD zoning district (see 65.060-C1.e), street frontage buffers must be at least 7 feet in width and be planted with at least one large or medium tree per 30 linear feet of landscape.
-An S1 low-profile screen must also be provided within the street frontage buffer, in accordance Sec.
+Except as expressly stated for vehicular use areas in the CBD zoning district (see 65.060-C1.d), street frontage buffer areas must be at least 7 feet in width and include an S1 screen, in accordance with Sec.
 65.070-C1. - d.
-Trees planted to satisfy the street tree planting requirements of Section 65.040 may be counted toward satisfying street frontage buffer tree planting requirements.
+In the CBD zoning district, required street frontage buffers